 The Listening to Country Introductory Masterclass (online) will share the value of acoustic ecology practices, methods and techniques with Aboriginal and Torres Strait Islander people and sound artists seeking to expand their skills in cultural connection, arts health, maintenance and wellbeing programs.

 Through a storytelling approach the presenters will explore the relationship between sound, listening and wellbeing and how engaging with acoustic ecology and deep listening practices can impact our lives.
 You will learn about the research background and various opportunities emerging for the future.
 The Masterclasses will be conducted online – once registered, participants will be sent a link.
 You will need to have a computer with internet access and quality headphones for participatory listening activities.
-Masterclass registration is free, and will be offered twice in 2022 (please note the Feb masterclass was postponed) |
+Masterclass registration is free, and will be offered twice in 2025, please check back soon for program updates and dates. |

 Masterclass Facilitators